stephenmcmahon/vue-accordion/README.md

 # accordion

-This template should help get you started developing an interactive accordion with Vue 3.
+This template should help get you started developing an interactive accordion component with Vue 3.

 ## Recommended IDE Setup